gvwilson/sensibleadventures/nardica/nardica.md

-though the only 'Mericans she had ever met in person hadn't done much more than swear at Mr. Mishra when he wouldn't take a sermon and a blessing in trade for fixing their broken propellor.
+though the only 'Mericans she had ever met in person hadn't done much more than swear at Mr. Mishra when he wouldn't take a sermon and a blessing in trade for fixing their broken propeller.

 "The advice is free,"
 Little Mrs. Sandhu simpered,,